 This incorporates all properties issued with pastoral leases granted by the State Government.

 OR Does not have the characteristics of any other UV differential rate category.

-\ To ensure rates are reflective of the level of service utilized by ratepayers in this category and further reflects the additional costs associated with gravel road maintenance albeit to a lesser extent than that of mining.
+To ensure rates are reflective of the level of service utilized by ratepayers in this category and further reflects the additional costs associated with gravel road maintenance albeit to a lesser extent than that of mining.
+No concessions are intended.